aniou/of816/platforms/C256/README.md

 ## Latest changes

+* 2021-05-02: Important milestone was achieved - initial words for file input.
+They are not compatible with ANSI though, but have a potential to speed-up development.

+  To addres possible increased memory requirements mem for of816 was increased to 1MB

+    * .DIR ( -- ) - prints directory (SD card only)
+    * file-load ( c-addr u -- c-addr u ior ) - takes string and returns
+      memory address and data length followed by I/O status (0 means 'ok')
+      Example: ``s" test.fs" file-load``
+    * code-run ( c-addr u -- ) - takes filename, reads file (source), call
+      ``eval`` on data and free memory.
+    * byte-run ( c-addr u -- ) - takes filename, reads file (fcode) and
+      then calls ``byte-load``.
+Memory is freed.

 * 2021-04-14: Better integration with Foenix systems: of816 now is located at lower memory addresses and can be run by issuing ``brun "forth.pgx"`` from BASIC.